Thanks for visiting Food Hero

 - We ask if you receive SNAP benefits because part of our funding is from this program.
 It helps to be able to show that SNAP participants are using the website.
 Information on SNAP participants will only be shared as grouped data (aggregate) without any identifiable names attached.

-Once submitted to the Food Hero team the recipes go through testing.
+All recipes go through testing.
 In addition to being tested for overall flavor, color, and texture we look for recipes that have low-cost and easy to find ingredients, easy to follow instructions, and a reasonable preparation time.
 Each recipe is tasted and rated by several people.
 After being tested a recipe either passes through this step as it was submitted, is revised and then retested, or once in a while is deemed unusable for Food Hero.

 Once a recipe makes it through testing we use a computer program to create a nutrition facts label and check that the recipe in its final form meets our nutrition program criteria.
 Serving sizes for nutrition analysis are based on FDA serving sizes.